-- Park the machine on a level surface, disengage the blade-control switch (PTO), and move the motion-control levers outward to the PARK position. - 2.
+- Park the machine on a level surface, disengage the blade-control switch (PTO), and engage the parking brake. - 2.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
 Set the height of cut to 76 mm (3 inches). - 4.
 Carefully rotate the blades side to side. - 5.
-Measure between the outside cutting edges and the flat surface (Figure 59).
+Measure between the outside cutting edges and the flat surface (Figure 63).

-Note: If both measurements are not within 5 mm (3/16 inch), an adjustment is required; refer to Leveling from Side to Side (page 44).
+Note: If both measurements are not within 5 mm (3/16 inch), an adjustment is required; refer to Leveling the Mower Deck (page 43).

 - Blades side to side

-- blade to the flat surface
+- Measure from the tip of the blade to the flat surface here.

 - Outside cutting edges